 Runoff: Water from precipitation or irrigation on an area that does not infiltrate, but instead is discharged from the area.
-The water that flows off the surface of the land without sinking into the soil is called surface runoff.
-Water that enters the soil before reaching surface water is called groundwater runoff or seepage flow from groundwater.
+The water that flows off the surface of the land is called surface runoff.
+Water that enters the soil before reaching Surface water is called groundwater runoff or seepage flow from groundwater.

 Soil amendments: Materials that typically are added to soil, plants or the plant-growth environment to enhance plant growth.
-These include fertilizers, compost, sludge, manure, microbes, additives, materials improving soil condition (i.e., adjusting the pH of the soil, improving soil structure and texture, aeration adjustment and moisture conservation among others), materials controlling or suppressing crop pests, and others or combinations thereof.
-Inorganic soil amendments are composed of synthetic chemicals and/or minerals, while organic soil amendments are often composed of organic matter from plant/animal sources and/or microbes, and may include materials such as manure, earthworm castings, soil, sphagnum peat, grass clippings, straw, wood chips, various composts, seaweed, guano, or naturally occurring mineral deposits (e.g., saltpeter), and living microorganisms, among others.
+These include fertilisers, compost, sludge, manure, microbes, additives, materials improving soil condition (i.e., adjusting the pH of the soil, improving soil structure and texture, aeration adjustment and moisture conservation among others), materials controlling or suppressing crop pests, and others or combinations thereof.
+Inorganic soil amendments are composed of synthetic chemicals and/or minerals, while organic soil amendments are often composed of organic matter from plant/animal sources and/or microbes, and may include materials such as manure, earthworm castings, soil, sphagnum peat, grass clippings, straw, wood chips, various composts, seaweed, guano, or naturally occurring mineral deposits, and living microorganisms, among others.